microadam/Ext.ux.proxy.ProxyCache/README.md

 	*	The key to use for localStorage.
 Allows you to seperate each store into a different local storage item.
 	* Required: No
 	* Default: 'proxyCache'

+For a complete example of this plugin, please the included "example" folder.

 ## Credits